Spockbrat/glean/README.md

 You need git to clone the Glean repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
-You must have node.js and its package manager (npm) installed.
-You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone Glean

-Clone the angular-seed repository using [git]:
+Clone the Glean repository using [git]:

 ```
 git clone https://github.com/gleanforgood/glean.git